igf-genome/igf-genome.github.io/_pages/about.md

 Our Management
 ======
-IGF is operated by PT DrawINA Biotech Lab, a start-up incubated by 2024 Prime STeP Program from Universitas Gadjah Mada.
-As of now, we utilize and manage the sequencing facility in Faculty of Biology UGM (2nd Floor Building B).
+IGF is by a start-up from Faculty of Biology University of Tsukuba (incubated by 2024 Prime STeP Program).
+The facility is located in 2nd Floor Building B, Faculty of Biology UGM.

 For more info